harsh5296/K-Means_python/README.txt

 Still, I wanted to code it when I first Learned it during my curriculum.

+If you have the data in Text file, Run dat-to_excel.py and it will provide you the csv File.

 1. Open k-Copy.py
 2. Feed a csv file and change the name at line 7
 3. Enter the number of clusters